robertu94/mpigdb/README.md

 # MPIGDB

-A wrapper arround mpiexec, gdbserver, and gdb that makes debugging MPI programs eaiser with a moderate number of processes.
+A wrapper around mpiexec, gdbserver, and gdb that makes debugging MPI programs easier with a moderate number of processes.

 ## Example Usage